New York City man who fatally struck Chinese woman with a rock sentenced to 20 years in prison – KION546

 In court Tuesday, Perez made no statement.
 When he walked into the courtroom, he acknowledged someone in the room and made a smirk at them, and when he exited in handcuffs he also looked back at this individual and frowned.
 Defense attorney David Strachan said he had nothing to note other than they relied on the promise Perez would be sentenced to 20 years in prison.

-Jennifer Wu, an attorney for Ma’s family, read a translated statement in court from Ma’s husband, Zhanxin Gao, saying that they felt at home in New York City prior to the attack.
+Jennifer Wu, an attorney for Ma’s family, read a translated statement in court from Ma’s widower, Zhanxin Gao, saying that they felt at home in New York City prior to the attack.

 “The five years in New York that I lived here gave us a deep affection for the city,” she read.
 “We felt welcomed by the people here.”